KOYU-Tech/DXF-Creator-for-PHP/README.md

 # DXF-Creator-for-PHP

-A simple DXF creator for PHP
+A simple DXF creator for PHP.

-#Example
+This code is the upgrade of [DXF-Writer](http://www.phpclasses.org/package/7954-PHP-Generate-CAD-files-in-the-AutoCAD-DXF-format.html).

+##Example

 ```
 $dxf = new Creator();